ryardley/rxmsg/src/__tests__/README.md

-# TODO
+# Tests and Use Cases

-# These tests are all flakey as hell!!!!
+Please note these tests are all flakey as the use a cloud Rabbit provider!

-# THIS IS A TERRIBLE WAY TO TEST THIS STUFF!

-# TODO: MOCK RABBIT!!!
+##TODO

+- [ ] Substitute amqplib within these tests for a mock
+- [ ] Simulate protocol errors within the mock and test against them